← Back to all articles

 When to Seek Care vs. Wait It Out

 While some mild UTIs in healthy young women may resolve on their own, current evidence strongly favors early treatment.
-Untreated UTIs carry a 20–30% risk of ascending to the kidneys (pyelonephritis), which can become a serious and even life-threatening condition.
-The safest approach remains prompt evaluation and, when appropriate, a targeted short course of antibiotics.
+Untreated UTIs carry a meaningful risk of ascending to the kidneys (pyelonephritis), which can become a serious and even life-threatening condition, per the NIH.
+The AAFP's current guidance remains prompt evaluation and, when appropriate, a targeted short course of antibiotics.

 The Telehealth Advantage